Celsius WG Herbicide

 Celsius WG Herbicide is safe to use around children and pets when applied according to the product label instructions.
 Always wear the proper personal protective equipment (PPE) when mixing and applying this product.

-Do not allow people or pets to enter the treated areas until the spray has dried.
+Do not allow people or pets to enter the treated areas until sprays have dried.

 Special Considerations